 [On our first trip to London]

 Being a mummy was a dream come true for me.
 Ever since I was a little girl I would practice with my dolls, pushing them, dressing them… I even remember pretending to breast-feed them.
 Becoming a mummy however was much harder.
-We first got pregnant when I was aged 21, unfortunately our darling Christopher wasn’t meant for this world and I gave birth to him at 24 weeks.
+We first got pregnant when I was aged 21, unfortunately our darling baby boy wasn’t meant for this world and I gave birth to him at 24 weeks.
 Great Sadness is easier to write about now, but at the time, (as you will understand) was soul destroying.
-Nonetheless time goes on, and like many, you learn to cope.
+Maybe one day I’ll have the strength to write more on here, to talk to you about it in more detail.
+But I am not yet ready, my anxiety still has a hold of me and stops me.
+Nonetheless time goes on, and like many, you learn to breath.
 As Albus Dumbledore said “happiness can be found in the darkest times if one only remembers to turn on the light”, and let the light in.

 [One of the three Tiffany charms that each of us have]

 Going back to ‘normal’ was the hardest part.
 When you dream of starting a family and going down a certain path, it’s devastating to be expected to go back to how you lived before.
 Therefore, the decision was made to go back into education.
-I reluctantly left my nanny job to work in a nursery, and I started my Early Years Education Degree at university.
-Working with children is the most rewarding, positive, magical role, in which I wanted to take further and become a primary school teacher.
+I reluctantly left my Nanny job to work in a nursery, and I started my Early Years Education Degree at university.
+Working with children is the most rewarding, positive, magical role, in which I aspired to take further.

 [Cuddling my ‘baby’ Hugh Hefner (Hughie).
 He got me through 2010-2015]